Warhammer (game): The Warhammer world

 Warhammer is set in a fictional universe notable for its "dark and gritty" background world, which features influences from Michael Moorcock's Elric stories, and also many historical influences.

 The geography of the Warhammer world closely resembles that of Earth because of manipulation by an ancient spacefaring race known as the Old Ones.
 This mysterious and powerful race visited the Warhammer World in the distant past.
 Establishing an outpost, they set about manipulating the geography and biosphere of the planet.
 With the assistance of their Slann servants, they moved the planet's orbit closer to its sun, and arranged the continents to their liking.

 To travel between worlds, the Old Ones used portals to another dimension ("warp gates"), which they built at the north and south poles of the Warhammer World.
 Eventually, however, these gates collapsed, allowing raw magical energy and the daemonic forces of Chaos to pour forth into the Warhammer world.
 At this point, the Old Ones disappeared.
-Before leaving however, they had established the Lizard men (ruled over by the Slann) as their servants.
-In addition they had created the races of Elves, Dwarfs, Humans, Halflings and presumably the Ogres (who are assumed to be an unfinished attempt by the old ones to create the ultimate race).
-Orcs and Goblins were not created by the Old Ones, or part of their plan, and their origin is not made clear in the setting.
+Before leaving, however, they had established the Lizard men (ruled over by the Slann) as their servants.
+In addition they had created the races of Elves, Dwarfs, Humans, Halflings and presumably the Ogres (who are assumed to be an unfinished attempt by the Old Ones to create the ultimate race).
+Orcs and Goblins were not created by the Old Ones, nor were they part of their plan, and their origin is not made clear in the setting.
 Beastmen and Skaven were the result of mutation from raw magical energy at this time.
 Eventually the Chaos Daemons were driven back by Lizardmen and Elves, with the Elves performing a great ritual to drain out the raw magic that was flowing into the world and sustaining the Daemons.
 Some creatures, such as Dragons and Dragon-Ogres, are stated to have existed prior to the arrival of the Old Ones.

 After this, Elves and Dwarfs flourished and created mighty empires, but eventually they were set into a slow decline.
 A series of civil wars amongst the Elves split them into two groups – the malicious Dark Elves and righteous High Elves.
 A petty war between the High Elves and Dwarfs served only to diminish both races and caused the High Elves to abandon their colonies.
 Some of the colonists refused to leave their homes in a magical sapient forest and over time developed into the enigmatic and isolationist Wood Elves.
-A period of seismic activity caused by the Slann decimated the underground holds of the Dwarfs while attacks by Skaven and Goblins, who breached the Dwarf strongholds from below, only made things more desperate.
+A period of seismic activity caused by the Slann decimated the underground holds of the Dwarfs, while attacks by Skaven and Goblins, who breached the Dwarf strongholds from below, only made things more desperate.